 What is your character’s self-esteem?
 Is there something about themselves they want to change?
 Why?

-What are your character’s secrets?
+What are their secrets?
 Are there things they’ve never told anyone?
 Do they wish they can tell someone?
 Why?

 What does everyone else know (or think they know) about your character?
 Is it true?
 What does your character wish everyone knew about them?
 Why?

 What are your characters goals in life and moment to moment?
 Their wants in life and moment to moment?
-The character’s needs in life and moment to moment?
+Their needs in life and moment to moment?
 Their frustrations in life and moment to moment?
 Why, for all of the above?

 What is their motivation in life and moment to moment?
 Why?